Ready to Finally Publish Your Book?

 Melissa Strange

-Founder of Top Shelf Proofreading
+Top Shelf Proofreading

 Melissa’s passion for the written word is evident in every project she undertakes.
-With a rich background in language arts—from earning a degree in English, to teaching English as a second language—she honed her deep understanding of language mechanics, which she now brings to her work in the editing field.
+With a rich background in language arts—from earning a degree in English to teaching English as a second language—she honed her deep understanding of language mechanics, which she now brings to her work in the editing field.
 Her journey into professional proofreading was fueled by her love of literature and a desire to help authors refine their work to its fullest potential.

 Melissa is not only deeply committed to supporting authors through the often challenging process of preparing their work for publication, but also supporting military spouses and families as she is deeply immersed in the community as well.
-Melissa is the daughter of a retired Naval Officer and the wife of a Senior Enlisted Airman for 14 years and recognizes the value of a strong, supportive network in helping military families navigate their unique challenges.
+Melissa is the daughter of a retired Naval Officer and the wife of a Senior Enlisted Airman for 14 years, and recognizes the value of a strong, supportive network in helping military families navigate their unique challenges.